How Are Pain & Suffering Damages Calculated in a Personal Injury Case?

-When someone gets hurt in an accident that was caused by another party’s negligence, they will often incur high medical bills and lost wages if they are forced to miss a lot of work.
+When someone gets hurt that was caused by another party’s negligence, they will often incur high medical bills and lost wages if they are forced to miss a lot of work.
 In cases that result in permanent injuries, a victim may also sustain a substantial amount in damages for lost earning capacity.

 These are all direct monetary losses that are common in personal injury cases, but they are not the only damages that a victim suffers.
 There are also the intangibles that someone has to go through, such as the physical pain that the injury forces them to endure, as well as the emotional distress and anxiety that comes with having your life disrupted and not knowing when things will return to normal.